 This is a simple Power Apps calculator.

-You may like following Power Apps tutorials:
+You may like the following Power Apps tutorials:

 - PowerApps form benefits for SharePoint